South Africa (Working for Wetlands)

 Environmental

-This results in higher amounts of sediment trapped by erosion control structures and progressively gives way to the re-establishment of the normal wetland hydrological and biological dynamic.
+These rehabilitation works result in higher amounts of sediment trapped by erosion control structures and progressively gives way to the re-establishment of the normal wetland hydrological and biological dynamic.

 Social

-Employment benefits : the project engages mainly with the groups most affected by poverty and unemployment, focusing on women, youth and disabled individuals.
+Employment benefits: the project engages mainly with the groups most affected by poverty and unemployment, focusing on women, youth and disabled individuals.
 It provides work for up to two years, and so far the project has benefited over 2000 people.

 “The combination of temporary employment, income generation, acquisition of new skills, and the raising of personal self-belief and self-esteem gives workers an opportunity to escape the vicious circle of poverty.”
-WWF (no date) Legislation Issues
+WWF (no date)

 The project is embedded in the Government's pro-poor interventions, through the Expanded Public Works Programme.